 2. Validate all Code Against W3C

 Following best practices includes validating code against W3C standards.
-The process ensures your code is seen properly by search and follows widely accepted formatting rules.
-Without validation, coding errors can cause search to overlook or dismiss key aspects of your site.
+The process ensures your code is seen correctly by search and follows widely accepted formatting rules.
+Without validation, coding errors can cause search to overlook or dismiss critical aspects of your site.